Eamon Farren: Career

-Farren began his career in the Showtime television film The Outsider, starring Naomi Watts and Tim Daly, in 2001, followed by a guest role in the Australian live action series, The Sleepover Club in 2002.
-He worked with several theatre companies in Australia, particularly the Sydney Theatre Company, the Griffin Theatre Company and the Belvoir Street Theatre.
-In 2007, he was cast as Cpl.
+Farren began his career in the Showtime 2001 television film The Outsider, starring Naomi Watts and Tim Daly, followed by a guest role in Australian live action series The Sleepover Club in 2002.

+In 2007, Farren was cast as Cpl.
 John Powell in the HBO miniseries The Pacific.

-Farren worked his way through all the visual arts in 2008, starring in The Man In The Attic with the Sydney Theatre Co., the film Lucky Country, and the Seven Network television series, All Saints.
-In 2012, he earned a starring role in Jennifer Lynch's film Chained, playing "Rabbit", a boy enslaved and raised by a serial killer played by Vincent D'Onofrio.
-Farren said, "...
-Shooting the film felt like second nature, the scenes would be focused but loose, incredibly tense but hilarious.
+He worked his way through all the visual arts in 2008, starring in The Man in the Attic with Sydney Theatre Company, the film Lucky Country (aka Dark Frontier), and Seven Network medical drama series All Saints.
+The following year he appeared in drama film Blessed, opposite Frances O’Connor and Miranda Otto.

+In 2011, Farren appeared in Australian comedy-drama film Red Dog, with Josh Lucas and Rachael Taylor, and had a lead role in thriller X: Night of Vengeance.
+The following year, he landed a starring role in Jennifer Lynch's film Chained, playing 'Rabbit', a boy enslaved and raised by a serial killer played by Vincent D'Onofrio.
+Farren said, "...Shooting the film felt like second nature, the scenes would be focused but loose, incredibly tense but hilarious.
 I never had to say too much to her [Lynch], she would give me a look or whisper one word and I'd get it."
+That same year, he appeared in John Duigan drama film Careless Love, with a Peter O’Brien.

-Farren's next major role was in the ABC TV tele-movie, Carlotta, playing Danny/Ava, a transgender mate of the main character, that earned him the AACTA Award in 2015 for Best Guest Or Supporting Actor in a Television Drama.
+Farren's next major role was in the 2014 ABC TV telemovie, Carlotta, playing Danny/Ava, a transgender friend of the titular character (played by Jessica Marais), which earned him the 2015 AACTA Award for Best Guest or Supporting Actor in a Television Drama.
 Farren said of filming, "The whole thing was a highlight, but one of my favourite scenes to shoot was when Carol and Ava are on the way to buy hormones for the first time – corpsing never felt so right."
+During this time he also appeared in the crime thriller TV film The Killing Field, with Rebecca Gibney and Peter O’Brien. and had a lead role opposite Claire van der Boom in romantic drama film Love Is Now.